Saguaro National Park

 Saguaro National Park is like two natural bookends for Tucson that are 30 miles apart.
 The Saguaro - East Rincon Mountain District features 130 miles of trails, an 8-mile scenic drive and a visitor center.

-Saguaro West - Tucson Mountain District includes a 5-mile scenic drive, visitor center and a half-mile, wheelchair-accessible natural trail.
-The drive from Gates Pass Road and into the park is among the prettiest Sonoran desert terrain, with an incredible density of tall saguaro cacti, the iconic markers of Arizona.
+Saguaro West - Tucson Mountain District includes a 5-mile scenic drive, visitor center and half-mile, wheelchair-accessible nature trail.
+The drive from Gates Pass Road into this western district of the park includes some of the prettiest Sonoran desert terrain in Arizona.
+It has an incredible density of tall saguaro cacti, the iconic markers of Arizona.
+Tall saguaros are standing room only in the park.

 The two park districts comprise 91,000 acres that are ideal "city" parks, perfect for hiking, biking and picnicking or just a scenic